Battle of Juncal: Beginning of the battle

 The weather on 8 February was stormy, hot and humid, with light and variable winds; typical for that time of year in the litoral regions.
 Sena Pereira anchored his ships and unleashed a fire ship toward the enemy fleet.
 However, this was promptly sunk by Argentine gunfire.

 At noon Brown ordered forward a detachment of six of his gunboats, which could fire at a longer range than his other vessels with their 18 pdr guns.
 However the Argentine long guns had longer range and were manned by superior gunners.
-After exchanging fire for approximately two hours, a sudden sudestada(Sudestada (Southeast blow) is the Spanish name for a climatic phenomenon common to the Río de la Plata) separated the fleets and forced them to suspend the battle.
+After exchanging fire for approximately two hours, a sudden sudestada (Sudestada (Southeast blow) is the Spanish name for a climatic phenomenon common to the Río de la Plata) separated the fleets and forced them to suspend the battle.

 The Brazilians maintained the dominant, windward position; because the wind was blowing towards the Argentines, the Brazilians had the initiative.
 Sena Pereira duly tried to stage his ships in an attack line.
-However, the maneuvers of the vessels was disastrous: the goleta Liberdade do Sul grounded, while Dona Januária left the formation and strayed within range of the fire of General Balcarce, Sarandí, and three gunboats.
+However, the maneuvers of the vessels were disastrous: the goleta Liberdade do Sul grounded, while Dona Januária left the formation and strayed within range of the fire of General Balcarce, Sarandí, and three gunboats.

 At 3:00 pm the wind again died down, and the action was again reduced to a long range artillery duel.
 Visibility was steadily reduced by the smoke of the guns, which were audible as far away as Buenos Aires and Colonia del Sacramento.
 Once again a severe storm rolled in and the fleets struggled fruitlessly to maintain their positions.
 General Balcarce began to settle, but succeeded in remaining afloat.
 Eventually the storm died down and was replaced by a northeast breeze.
 Sena Pereira attempted to take advantage of the new wind by retiring to the north to take up better positions.

 Once again, the resulting maneuver was poor.
 12 de Outubro could only be saved with the help of the remaining ships, while the hospital ship Fortuna was unable to anchor and was blown towards the Argentine lines, where she was captured.
 As a result of Fortuna's capture John Halstead Coe (comodoro Juan Coe) was freed after having been a prisoner on board since December 1826.
 It was midnight before the Brazilian squadron was fully reunited in a disorderly anchorage near Sola Island.